Cybersecurity Laws and Regulations Part 2

 - NCSL, Data Disposal Laws, https://www.ncsl.org/research/telecommunications-and-information-technology/data-disposal-laws.aspx

-Some larger law firms have compiled excellent lists of all of these state laws.
-I will not try to compete with them, but merely list a few.
+Some larger law firms have also compiled excellent lists of all of these state laws.

 New York’s SHIELD Act (passed in 2019) strengthened existing data breach notification rules and imposed a new “reasonable cybersecurity” requirement.
 SHIELD stands for, it is “Stop Hacks and Improve Electronic Data Security Act” and I will save the word count by not commenting further.
 Thus, New York has a requirement for reasonable cybersecurity, incident response (including cybercrime investigation), and data breach notification to state government agencies and affected parties.
 The SHIELD Act is found within the New York State General Business Law (“GBL” or “GBS”) §899-aa and §899-bb.